What is a corporate credit card program?

 Approval processes also differ.
 Corporate card programs review the company's financials, bank activity, and revenue, while business credit cards rely on personal credit history.
 Rewards and benefits vary as well: corporate cards emphasize controls, reporting, and software integrations; business cards focus more on perks designed for individual owners.

-In addition to standard corporate credit cards, companies can choose from several specialized card types depending on their spending patterns and expense workflows.
+"Commercial credit cards" is an umbrella term that some issuers, especially traditional banks, use to refer to the broader category of corporate card products.
+In addition to standard corporate credit cards, you can choose from several specialized card types depending on your spending patterns and expense workflows.

 - Corporate expense management cards: Corporate expense management cards help teams control and consolidate a wide range of business expenses

-The right type of card will depend on your company’s expense patterns, existing controls, and reporting needs.
+The right type of card depends on your company's expense patterns, existing controls, and reporting needs.

 Corporate card programs give finance teams real-time visibility into company spending by pulling transactions into a centralized dashboard with merchant details, amounts, and cardholder information.
 This transparency helps you spot unusual purchases quickly, understand spending patterns, and make more informed budget decisions across departments.